okbg/almanora/README.md

 ## Contribute

-Out door is always open for pull requests
+Door is always open for pull requests

 ### Linting